nodejs/node/doc/api/dns.md

   - `err` {Error}
   - `ret` {Object[][]}

-Uses the DNS protocol to resolve any queries (`ANY` records) for the `hostname`.
+Uses the DNS protocol to resolve all records (also known as `ANY` or `*` query).
 The `ret` argument passed to the `callback` function will be an array of objects with uncertain type of records.
 Each object has a property `type` that indicates the type of current record.
-And for each type of record, the object structure will be like:
+And depending on the `type`, additional properties will be present on the object:

 | Type | Properties |
 |------|------------|